hQamonky/RainbowPI/README.md

 ## 2. Build the docker container
 Run the commands:
 `docker build --no-cache -t qmk_rainbowpi ~/qmk/RainbowPI`
-`docker run -p 8093:8080 -v ~/qmk/RainbowPI:/usr/src/app -d --name qmk_rainbowpi qmk_rainbowpi`
+`docker run -p 8093:8080 -v ~/qmk/RainbowPI:/usr/src/app -d --name qmk_rainbowpi --device /dev/gpiomem qmk_rainbowpi`
 The container should now be up and running.
 You can test it by running `curl 127.0.0.1:8093/`.
 This should display the content of the 'API User Guide.md' file in a html format.
 ## 3. Make the container run at startup